nestorrente/erdiagram/README.md

 This is a small list of features/tools that I'll be very happy to have:

-* More database engines support (i.e. DB2).
+* More database engines support.
-* More OOP languages support (i.e. C#).
+* More OOP languages support.
-* Syntax highlight for some text editors or IDEs (i.e. Sublime Text, Atom, IntelliJ IDEA, VS Code...).
+* Syntax highlight for some text editors or IDEs (Sublime Text, Atom, IntelliJ IDEA, VS Code, ...).
-* XSD / JSON Schema generation.
+* XSD / JSON schema generation.
 * Liquibase files generation.
 * Any other cool stuff :stuck_out_tongue: